 This course focuses on the fundamental principles and laws of chemistry.
 Extensive laboratory work and problem solving will serve as the basic tools for students to explore chemistry topics.
 The course will provide insights into organic and inorganic chemistry.
 The students will explore advanced concepts such as kinetics, acid/base chemistry, equilibrium, thermochemistry and electrochemistry.
-The course will emphasize problem solving through chemical calculations.
+The course will emphasize problem solving and higher order thinking skills through chemical calculations.

 NOTE: Advanced Chemical Analysis is a college-level course with a strong focus on laboratory work.
-It examines topics studied during the first year of college by science majors.
+It examines topics typically studied during the first year of college by science majors.